How do we help our customers meet, inspire, launch and party in the middle of a viral pandemic?

 There is a lot of talk about hybrid events today – and DI Digital’s yearly summit is a perfect example of an event that combines physical and digital participation.

 Coronavirus restrictions were a challenge for Ballard, who was about to launch a groundbreaking Greentech solution: a hydrogen-powered fuel cell for ferries and smaller ships that lets them sail with only air and water as the byproducts.
 Impressive, right?

 Cadpeople and Ballard came together around a digital product launch that reached the eyes and ears of more than 1000 participants worldwide – on the day itself.

 Part of the solution was a visual concept and a film that presents the FCwave product.
 Another part was a live event, where the product was launched in a live-streamed talk from Cadpeople’s headquarters in Aarhus.

 For the launch itself, we built a small TV studio, and the product launch followed a thorough and detailed script with segments, 3D-visualisations, film, and a Q&A session.

 For WODEN, the challenge was very clear.
 They needed to launch their new summer 2021 line of fashion sneakers for, well, the whole world.

 Whenever they had new products to unveil, WODEN would usually invite customers to expos and into their physical showroom at their office in Aarhus.

-So, we decided to digitally recreate their showroom in a 360-degree 3D environment, where people could explore the hundreds of styles through images and film.
-The visitors could add specific products that they liked to their favourites and later share them with their colleagues.
+So, we decided to digitally recreate their showroom in a 360-degree 3D environment, where people could explore hundreds of styles through images and film.
+The visitors could add specific products that they liked to their favorites and later share them with their colleagues.